asimihsan/onlinejudge/README.md

 ## TODO done

+-   chosen combo box not working on mobile
+    -   ah. chosen isn't supported on mobile. try not using optgroup.
 -   Use Solarized theme for CodeMirror (play.elevatorsaga.com)
 -   Use HTML5 localstorage to store last program in case browser dies
 -   Add a proper Java mode for CodeMirror from here: http://codemirror.net/1/contrib/java/